aika-l/grafana-practice/README.md

     1. Created S3 bucket and enabled versioning in ec2.tf file.
     2. Used a local backend initially to create the S3 bucket and versioning.
     3. Manually configured the remote backend after the resources are created by modifying the backend.tf file.).
+    4. S3 bucket and ec2 instance are created in the same region which you chose in your tfvars file.

 ### Creating custom VPC
  The file: **vpc.tf** defines custom VPC, subnets, internet gateway, route table, and route table associations.